The Hidden Cost of Network Blind Spots & How ITOM Software Can Fix It?

 TL;DR

 Blind spots in network operations often lead to lost time, missed alerts, and unclear ownership.
-But with IT Operations Management Platforms, businesses can get a unified visibility across devices, servers, and applications.
+But with IT Operations Management Platforms, businesses can get comprehensive visibility across their entire IT infrastructure – including devices, servers, and applications.
 These tools are extremely helpful as they connect performance data, fault alerts, and root cause insights.
+ServiceNow ITOM provides a unified platform for IT teams to gain visibility, manage services, and optimize cloud resources.
 In this blog, you will find an in-depth analysis of how these platforms work.

 Today’s IT infrastructure spans cloud, hybrid, and on-prem deployments, supported by distributed teams and applications.
 In such an ecosystem, visibility gaps multiply the issues.